 Instructions

-- In a small bowl, whisk together the mayonnaise, sour cream, lemon juice, vinegar, garlic powder, dried parsley, and dried dill.
-Taste and add a pinch of salt if you feel it necessary.
+- Mix the Ingredients: In a small bowl, whisk together the mayonnaise, sour cream, lemon juice, vinegar, garlic powder, dried parsley, and dried dill.
+Taste and add a pinch of salt if needed.

 Notes